tarekeldeeb/awesome-islamic-open-source-apps/README.md

 🌐 **[dua](https://github.com/OpenIslamicApp/dua)** ⭐ 0 – OpenIslamicApp is an open-source Islamic app for Muslims around the world to access Islamic content and services.  👍 Includes a wide range of Islamic content and services, Open-source for community contribution

-### Unknown
+### Kotlin
-🌐 **[Awesome-Muslims](https://github.com/choubari/Awesome-Muslims)** ⭐ 432 – A collection of resources highlighting the achievements of Muslims in various fields  👍 Curated list of Muslim achievers in different fields, 🚀 Open-source project for community contributions
+📱 **[LaamMuslimAndroid](https://github.com/luthfiarifin/LaamMuslimAndroid)** ⭐ 36 – LaamMuslimAndroid is an open-source Android application for Muslims to access Islamic content.  👍 Provides access to Islamic content, Easy to use interface

-🌐 **[hisn_almuslim_json](https://github.com/rn0x/hisn_almuslim_json)** ⭐ 35 – A JSON version of Hisn AlMuslim  👍 Provides a JSON version of the popular Islamic book Hisn AlMuslim, Easy to access and use
+🌐 **[Kultum](https://github.com/ReihanFatilla/Kultum)** ⭐ 4 – Kultum is a platform for sharing and managing muslim sermons.  👍 Provides a platform for sharing muslim sermons 👍 Allows users to manage their sermons

-📱 **[Flutter-Islamic-Muslim-Application](https://github.com/Kind-Unes/Flutter-Islamic-Muslim-Application)** ⭐ 5 – A Flutter Islamic Muslim Application  👍 Offers a range of Islamic features and tools, Supports multiple languages
+🌐 **[islamic-toolkit-kmp](https://github.com/typ-AhmedSleem/islamic-toolkit-kmp)** ⭐ 2 – Islamic Toolkit KMP is a Kotlin Multiplatform project for Islamic tools and resources.  👍 Features comprehensive Islamic tools, Supports Kotlin Multiplatform

-🌐 **[Islamic-Resources](https://github.com/osam7a/Islamic-Resources)** ⭐ 0 – Islamic Resources is a collection of resources and tools for Muslims.  👍 Offers a wide range of resources for Muslims 👍 Provides tools for learning and practicing Islam
+🛠️ **[islamic-toolkit-kt](https://github.com/typ-AhmedSleem/islamic-toolkit-kt)** ⭐ 1 – Islamic Toolkit is a Kotlin Multiplatform project that provides various tools and utilities for Muslims.  👍 Provides tools and utilities for Muslims, Kotlin Multiplatform project

 ### TypeScript
 🌐 **[muslim](https://github.com/abdenassar01/muslim)** ⭐ 9 – Muslim - islamic utility  👍 quran and hadith